jasf-/jupyter-books/book/intro.md

 This site includes 3 lessons:

-1. Creating datasets for text analysis in Constellate
+1. Create a dataset in Constellate
-2. Intro to Jupyter Notebooks and Python
+2. Intro to Python in Jupyter Notebooks
-3. Intro to Text Analysis
+3. Intro to text analysis